spearheadsys/check_mk-documentation/_build/html/_sources/firstwinhost.txt

-Adding a Linux host
+Adding a Windows host
 ==========
-In order to monitor your Linux hosts you must install the check_mk agent and provide a way for the check_mk server to communicate with the agents.
+In order to monitor your Windows hosts you must install the check_mk agent and provide a way for the check_mk server to communicate with the agents.

 Installation of the check_mk agent can be performed a couple of different ways.
 Below we cover the most common options: